Cisco Umbrella

 SD-WAN Security Stack: SD-WAN SASE

 The SD-WAN security stack is entirely consistent on-premises and in the cloud.
-SD-WAN supports the enterprise firewall that is layer 7 aware, intrusion prevention system built on SNORT, URL filtering, advanced malware protection, and SSL proxy.
+SD-WAN supports the enterprise firewall, which is layer 7 aware, an intrusion prevention system built on SNORT, URL filtering, advanced malware protection, and SSL proxy.

 A container architecture enables everything except the enterprise firewall; automated security templates exist.
 So, based on the intent, the SD-WAN component of vManage will push the config to the WAN edge so that the security services can be turned on.